cu-cit-cloud-team/azure-function-app-nodejs-starter/README.md

     - **note:** once you have a Function App setup in Azure, you will want to fill in these values and add any additional you need
 1. Run function app locally `npm run functions` or `npm run functions:verbose`

+### Azure Deployment

+#### General

+Deployments can be configured however one typically deploys their Function Apps.

+For convenience, this template includes a GitHub Action Workflow that (with minimal configuration) can be setup and used to deploy your Function App to Azure.

-### Configure GH Action Workflow for Deployments
+#### Configuring Included Workflow for Deployments

-...
-WIP...
+...WIP...